infocareworkshop/serviceorderhub-docs/docs/Messages.md

 ## POST /api/v3/case-messages/confirm

 Confirm messages is used to confirm, that the message has been delivered and read by a person responsible of reading it.
+This endpoint will attempt to process as many ids as possible and report any identifiers it was unable to process. **No rollback** will be performed in case of an error.

 ### Access